madrigal415/jsd3-homework/readme.md

 1. Fork this repository.
 2. Clone your fork to your ```~/code``` folder.
-3. Create a directory in the ```jsd3-homework``` folder using your real name and github account name, like ```jsd3-homework/SashaVodnik-svodnik```.
+3. Create a directory in the ```jsd3-homework``` folder using your real name and github account name, like ```jsd3-homework/Sasha-svodnik```.
 That will make it easier for us to remember who everyone's github name is. :)
 4. For each homework make sure to put your files in a new `hw_x` directory in your named directory.
-Example for homework #3: `jsd3-homework/SashaVodnik-svodnik/hw_3/`
+Example for homework #2: `jsd3-homework/Sasha-svodnik/hw_2/hubot.js`

 Example of what your folders should look something like:

     |-- code/
         |-- jsd3-homework/
-            |-- firstLastName-githubUsername
+            |-- firstName-githubUsername
                 |-- hw_1/
                     |- bottlesOfBeer.js
                     |- randAddressGenerator.js